 There are numerous benefits associated with involvement in research in general.
 For example, students who participate in research have been shown to have the following:

-There is also research on the benefits of VIP participation in general (a compendium of publications about VIP can be found here).
+There is also research on the benefits of VIP participation in general.
 For example, VIP provides a way for students to participate in large-scale research projects for several semesters.
 Students who participate for longer periods of time are likely to see improved gains in all of the above areas as they gain expertise in the research experience.
 In addition, because VIP is a team-based research experience, students will learn more about how to effectively work in teams.
 And students will get to know their faculty mentor and other project leaders, who ideally can write letters of recommendations for graduate school and jobs later on.

 Tasks vary depending on a lot of factors, such as what discipline the project is in, what level you are, what stage the project is in, etc. Other tasks will be decided on in consultation with the Instructor(s) and other team members.